kaleyjoss/PCX_dashboard_stable/README.md

 This dashboard links specifically to data within the Holmes Lab Wiki and restricted folders, only accessible to Holmes Lab and PCX study staff.

-# Note: this web app runs locally on study staff computers, and is not hosted on the web, for privacy reasons.
+# Note: this web app runs locally on study staff computers, and is not hosted on the web, for privacy of HIPAA data.

 ## Setup
 To run this app, first open up your terminal, and clone this directory.